 In the fourth quarter of 2015, the Company determined that the estimated fair value of the seating reporting unit was lower than the carrying value of the reporting unit, requiring further analysis under the second step of the impairment test.
+The decline in the estimated fair value of the seating reporting unit was primarily due to lower long-term growth expectations resulting from projected long-term weakness in agriculture and heavy industry end-markets, and a strategic shift in capital allocation and investment priorities.

 The Company performed a theoretical purchase price allocation for the seating reporting unit to determine the implied fair value of goodwill which was compared to the recorded amount of goodwill.
-Upon completion of the second step of the goodwill impairment test, the Company recorded a non-cash goodwill impairment charge of \$58.8 million, representing a complete impairment of goodwill in the seating reporting unit.
-The decline in the estimated fair value of the seating reporting unit was primarily due to lower long-term growth expectations resulting from projected long-term weakness in agriculture and heavy industry endmarkets, and a strategic shift in capital allocation and investment priorities.
+Upon completion of the second step of the goodwill impairment test the Company recorded a non-cash goodwill impairment charge of \$58.8 million, representing a complete impairment of goodwill in the seating reporting unit.

-In connection with the evaluation of the goodwill impairment in the seating reporting unit, the Company assessed tangible and intangible assets for impairment prior to performing the first step of the goodwill impairment test.
-As a result of this analysis, non-cash impairment charges of \$27.7 million, \$6.8 million, and \$0.8 million were recorded for customer relationship, trademarks, and patents intangible assets, respectively, in the seating reporting unit during the fourth quarter of 2015.
+In connection with the evaluation of the goodwill impairment in the seating reporting unit in 2015, the Company assessed tangible and intangible assets for impairment prior to performing the second step of the goodwill impairment test.
+As a result of this analysis, non-cash impairment charges of \$27.7 million, \$6.8 million, and \$0.8 million were recorded for customer relationship, trademarks, and patents intangible assets, respectively, in the seating reporting unit during the fourth quarter of 2015 .